Assistant Clinical Professor

 3112 H. J. Patterson Hall

-Dr. Ali R. Abasi is the Assistant Director for the Persian Flagship Program and an assistant professor of Persian and his primary research interest is second language writing.
+Dr. Ali R. Abasi is the Associate Director for the Persian Flagship Program and an associate professor of Persian.
+His primary research interest is second language writing.
 Some of his most recent publications have appeared in the Journal of Second Language Writing, Journal of Language and Politics, English for Specific Purposes, and Journal of English for Academic Purposes.

 Coordinator, Persian Flagship Program